 Transfer Procedures for Students Already in the U.S. in F-1/J-1 Status

-International students who are enrolled in another higher education institution in the United States may transfer to Virginia Tech, whether to continue in a graduate degree program or start a new degree program.
+International students who are enrolled in another higher education institution in the United States may transfer to Virginia Tech (to our Blacksburg or National Capital Region campus), whether to continue in a graduate degree program or start a new degree program.
 Students must review the details of transfer procedures and submit the additional documentation required before an I-20 or DS-2019 can be issued.
-Students must have their SEVIS record released to Virginia Tech (to Virginia Polytechnic Institute and State University--Graduate School, F-1 program # WAS214F01228001, or J-1 program # P-1-00071) before an I-20 can be issued.
+Students must have their SEVIS record released to Virginia Tech (Blacksburg campus: Virginia Polytechnic Institute and State University--Graduate School, WAS214F01228001; National Capital Region campus: Virginia Polytechnic Institute and State University--Northern Virginia Extended Campus Sites, WAS214F01228003; or J-1 program # P-1-00071; ) before an I-20 or DS-2019 can be issued.

 Mailing of Immigration Documents